Sunday, November 24, 2024

 It depends.

-1. Big and/or High resolution display = Easy on the eyes
+• Big and/or high-resolution display – easy on the eyes

-So it’s more about comfort than buying something for someone “computer illiterate”.
+So, choosing the best laptop for seniors is more about comfort than buying something for someone “computer illiterate.”

 First…

-In fact, unless they’re in their 80-90s, most KNOW & learn pretty quickly how to use a computer.
+In fact, unless they’re in their 80s or 90s, most seniors know how to use a computer and can learn quickly.

 Second…